AnimMouse/animmouse-website/content/posts/how-to-crack-microsoft-office.md

 comments: false
 images:
 ---
-Before you proceed, you SHOULD follow this [guide](../how-to-install-microsoft-office-2016).
+Before you proceed, make sure Microsoft Office is volume licensed (not retail).
+If not, you SHOULD follow this [guide](../how-to-convert-microsoft-office-to-volume).

-Method 1: External KMS Server
+## Method 1: External KMS Server

 This method will activate Microsoft Office against external KMS servers, leaving no traces of activator.

 1. Open command prompt in administrator.
 2. Type `cd C:\Program Files\Microsoft Office\Office16` to change directory to MS Office.
+If you are using MS Office older than 2016, consult this [site](https://www.ryadel.com/en/microsoft-office-default-installation-folders-versions/) to know your installation folder.
 3. Type `cscript ospp.vbs /dstatus` to check the status of the license.
 It SHOULD be in KMS mode.
+If not, you are on retail license.
 4. Find a list of external KMS server [here](https://gist.github.com/CHEF-KOCH/29cac70239eed583ad1c96dcb6de364b).
 5. Type `cscript ospp.vbs /sethst:kms.com` replacing kms.com with your chosen KMS server.
 6. Type `cscript ospp.vbs /act` to activate.
 7. Type `cscript ospp.vbs /dstatus` to check the status of the license.
 It SHOULD be activated.
+If not, try another KMS server.

-After 180 days, it will automatically activate.
+After 180 days, it will automatically activate against your chosen external KMS server.

-Method 2: Internal KMS Server / KMS Emulator
+## Method 2: Internal KMS Server / KMS Emulator

 This method will activate Microsoft Office against internal KMS emulator installed on your PC, so it can activate without internet.